We just reached 30,000 articles on this wiki! 🥳

 Like in Rhythm World Wii, The small man with the 'stache and the small woman wear different outfits, and the last symbol drawn at the end was changed.

-Korea International
+International Korean

-RHM-Little People Kor Portrait.png RHM-Little People Portrait.png
+RHM-Little People Portrait.png RHM-Little People Kor Portrait.png

-RHM-PC HI (KOR).png RHM-PC HI (US).png
+RHM-PC HI (US).png RHM-PC HI (KOR).png

-RHM-PC OK (KOR).png RHM-PC OK (US).png
+RHM-PC OK (US).png RHM-PC OK (KOR).png

-RHM-PC NG (KOR).png RHM-PC NG (US).png
+RHM-PC NG (US).png RHM-PC NG (KOR).png

 Karate Man Kicks!